 What to Bring: Water and a light snack (optional).

 What to Wear: For men, long pants are required – please no shorts.
 For ladies, please wear a long skirt (past your knees) and a t-shirt or tank top (if the straps are multiple fingers wide).
 Please do not wear shorts or pants.
 We recommend that you wear close-toed shoes as we are working in areas infected with jiggers.
 While we recommend this, it is not required.

 Photography: Most times, we are working in remote villages – often they are first time visits for the Sole Hope team.
 We want to treat everyone with the utmost respect and dignity.
 While we allow pictures to be taken within the clinic area, please be sensitive to those you are photographing.
 We do not want our patients to feel as though they are animals at the zoo.
 If you are not sure if it is appropriate to take a certain picture, please ask one of the Sole Hope staff members.
 If you are ever wondering if you should take a picture, first think about how you would feel if someone took a picture of you in that situation.
 Having said that, pictures are a powerful way to involve people back home and around the world in what you are doing here.

 Giving: Please refrain from giving anything to those in the village without permission from a Sole Hope staff member.
-This may include, but is not limited to, water bottles (empty or full), snacks, candy, bracelets, etc. Gifts like this often cause fights between the children and can end in riots or injuries.
+This may include, but is not limited to, water bottles (empty or full), snacks, candy, bracelets, etc. Gifts like this often cause fights between the children and can end unfavorably for everyone involved.
 Please ask a staff member if there is something you have to be given out.